Honolulu, HI Root Canal Therapy

 Root canal treatment has a success rate of over 90%.
 And if you take good care of it, your restored tooth could last a lifetime.

 Is There An Alternative To Root Canal Therapy?

 You could have the whole tooth extracted, but it's always better to try to save it — especially since root canal treatment is routine and has a very high success rate (over 90%).
 Saving the tooth can prevent other troubles from occurring later on; these could include bite problems from teeth shifting position, difficulty eating, and loss of jawbone volume and density.

 How Can I Avoid The Need For A Root Canal In The Future?

 Keep your teeth decay-free by brushing and flossing every day.
 Eat a healthy diet low in sugar and avoid acidic beverages such as soda.
-Have regular professional cleanings and exams at Dino Dee DDS in Honolulu, HI.
+Have regular professional cleanings and exams at Dr. Dino Dee DDS in Honolulu, HI.
 And if you're active in sports, consider ordering a custom-made mouth guard to protect your teeth from injury.